Become a wordsmith. You'll do that here.

 • Become part of a thriving writing community that holds regular readings of student work and readings by nationally known writers.

-• Gain professional experience with the Department’s literary journals, the Writing Center, or the University Press.
+• Gain professional experience with the Department’s literary journals, or the Writing Center.

 What Can You Do with a Writing Degree?